 - difficult vaginal delivery

-- need for a C-section and risks that come with it
+- need for a C-section, risks and recovery process that come with it

 - severe high blood pressure (preeclampsia) and damage to other vital organs

 - blood clots, especially in your legs, aka deep vein thrombosis (DVT)